Looking to start working on your college degree while still in high school? MCCC is ready to help.

 Discuss how dual enrollment works and course options that are in line with your academic goals.

-You must register in person at the Office of Admissions in Room A101.
+You register through your school's counselor.
 Course selection is limited by the high school, MCCC, and/or availability of course(s) desired.

 Frequently Asked Questions